 The power of suggestion is not just something that expert hypnotists use to get a group of tourists to smell a weird smell, but something you can use to increase your sales.
 There are many items that are frequently purchased together in your online store, whether you know it or not.

-Both the Shopify and BigCommerce platform offer multiple cross-selling apps that are easy to integrate and allow you to expand your store’s selling capabilities by offering products usually purchased together to a user that is checking-out.
+Both the Shopify and BigCommerce platforms offer multiple cross-selling apps that are easy to integrate and allow you to expand your store’s selling capabilities by offering products usually purchased together to a user that is checking-out.
 However, most of the time you still need to tell the app what to offer and that is where this hand trick comes in.

 Let’s talk about cross-selling.
 Cross-selling apps, like the ones mentioned above, invite customers to buy related or complementary items.
 This is likely to increase the average order value, and therefore positively affect your business’s bottom line.
 It also makes your site more user-friendly.
 And when you users love you so does Google.